GunnJerkens/wp-boilerplate/README.md

 To clone and edit the boilerplate repo normally, run `git submodule update --init` to retrieve submodules.

+### Grunt

+wp-boilerplate uses Grunt to compress Javascript files and run Compass.
+Run `npm install` from the root directory to install node dependencies, then run `grunt` to watch for changes in `js/src` and `style/sass` in the theme directory.

 ## Features
 ### Multi-environment handling in wp-config
 Allows you to define settings for multiple environments.
 Each environment inherits settings from the `$default` settings array.